 Read more on rotator cuff exercises.

 Aerobic exercises such as running, cycling or stepping machines should be done to maintain fitness and also psychological well being.
 Use the opportunity to focus on other aspects of fitness such as agility, plyometric leg strength or flexibility.

 2 - Recovery phase

-The recovery phase begins when the initial pain and inflammation has gone and most normal daily activities are pain free and the injured arm has at least 75% range of movement compared to the uninjured one.
+The recovery phase begins when the initial pain and inflammation have gone and most normal daily activities are pain-free and the injured arm has at least 75% range of movement compared to the uninjured one.

 - Regain full, pain free range of motion